 Contested DivorceContested divorce cases can involve four stages: (1) preliminary case workup; (2) discovery; (3) settlement talks; and (4) trial.
 Not every contested divorce case will reach each stage of the divorce process.
 In fact, about 95% of cases in the Dallas-Fort Worth area are settled before trial.

 Some divorce cases are not contested at all, and the involvement of your divorce lawyer is small.
 (See the bottom for more information on uncontested divorces.)
-However, if you and your spouse have some disputed issues, you can expect your divorce case in Arlington or Mesquite area to follow a rather traditional path through the Tarrant or Dallas county court system.
+However, if you and your spouse have some disputed issues, you can expect your divorce case to follow a rather traditional path through the Tarrant or Dallas county court system.

 During the first stage of a contested divorce, the preliminary case workup, we obtain a lot of information from our family law clients.
 Clients must provide us with all of the information and documentation necessary for us to effectively represent them, including income information, bank statements, credit card statements, property documents and titles.